In Highlight: ECHR Knowledge Sharing Platform

 What is special about this tool?
 What differentiates the ECHR-KS platform from other tracking tools and databases?

-The ECHR-KS platform is unique as it provides in depth and regularly updated analytical and contextualized information on case law of the European Court of Human Rights.
+The ECHR-KS platform is unique in that it provides in-depth and regularly updated analytical and contextualized information on case law of the European Court of Human Rights.

-This platform can be easily navigated via search by Convention articles, transversal themes, and key themes.
-The platform is linked to all the relevant international standards and selected academic commentaries, and importantly, it's being updated every week by the Registry of the Court.
+This platform can be easily navigated via search by Articles of the European Convention of Human Rights, transversal themes, and key themes.
+The platform is also linked to all the relevant international standards and selected academic commentaries, and importantly, it is updated every week by the Registry of the Court.

 Are there other tools relying on the ECHR-KS platform?

-The platform complements other sources such as HUDOC which is the European Court of Human Right’s database of legal texts (judgments, decisions, communicated cases, advisory opinions, and resolutions etc).
+The platform complements other sources such as HUDOC which is the database of the European Court of Human Rights containing legal texts (judgments, decisions, communicated cases, advisory opinions, resolutions etc).

 Can you give a concrete example of how it can be used to monitor the national implementation of international human rights obligations?